CatalystCode/spk/docs/variable-group.md

    - `name` SPK will try to find an existing service endpoint by name and creates a new service end point if needed.

-   - `variables` value can also be in json format as shown below.
+   - `variables` value can also support json format as shown below.
      ```
      variables: { storage-account-name: { enabled: true }, storage-account-access-key: { enabled: true }, personal-access-token: { enabled: true } }
      ```